-Actually, the Berlin building contractor Karl Brendt (Wotan Wilke Möhring) only wanted to bring his children Josefine (Emily Kusche) and Marius (Carlo Thoma) to school before he devotes himself to his work again.
-But then he gets a call that will change his life forever: A stranger threatens that a bomb hidden under the seats would blow up Karl and his children if he does not comply with the caller's demands or try to get out of the car.
-Under constant observation, the desperate father of the family has to try to raise an enormous sum of money.
-He himself is targeted by the police, as Karl's wife Simone (Christiane Paul) believes that he kidnapped the children because their marriage is in ruins.
-With the police on his back, the bomb in his car and a merciless blackmailer on the phone, Karl has few options to save his life and that of his children…
+Actually, Berlin building contractor Karl Brendt (Wotan Wilke Möhring) just wanted to take his children Josefine (Emily Kusche) and Marius (Carlo Thoma) to school before returning to his work.
+But then he receives a phone call that will change his life forever: An unknown person threatens that a bomb hidden under the seats will blow up Karl and his children if he does not comply with the caller's demands or try to get out of the car.
+Under constant surveillance, the desperate family man must try to raise an enormous sum of money.
+In the process, he himself becomes the target of the police, as Karl's wife Simone (Christiane Paul) believes he has kidnapped the children, as their marriage is in ruins.
+With the police breathing down his neck, the bomb in his car and a merciless blackmailer on the phone, Karl is left with few options to save his life and that of his children just yet.

-With "Antibodies", leading actors Wotan Wilke Möhring and director Christian Alvart showed about 13 years ago how effective German tension cinema can look.
-Now try "climb.
+With Antibodies, lead actor Wotan Wilke Möhring and director Christian Alvart showed some 13 years ago what effective German suspense cinema can look like.
+Now they're trying it again with Steig.
 Don't.
-Don't.
-Off!" again.
-The story is based on the Spanish thriller "Caller unknown" from 2015.
-Alvart has kept the basic premise and only changed the motif of the unknown blackmailer a little, since the emotional component of the story, which worked very well in Spain, would have been much less comprehensible in this country.
-An exciting story, a good cast and a director who hasn't only been able to stage proper action with Til Schweiger since working on the "Tatort" episodes - what else can go wrong?
+Out! again.
+The story is based on the 2015 Spanish thriller Anrufer unbekannt, with Alvart keeping the basic premise and only changing the motive of the unknown blackmailer a bit, as the emotional component of the story, which worked very well in Spain, would have been much less comprehensible in this country.
+An exciting story, a good cast and a director who can direct decent action not only since his work on the Tatort episodes with Til Schweiger - what could go wrong?

-Pitty a lot.
-While the thriller is visually convincing and can also deliver a good pacing over long distances, Alvart never manages to build up a real emotional bond between his characters and the audience.
+Unfortunately, quite a lot.
+While the thriller can be visually convincing and can also set a good pace for long stretches, Alvart does not manage to build a real emotional connection between his characters and the audience at any moment.
 This is primarily due to a very one-dimensional character drawing.
-Daughter Josefine, for example, is the absolute standard film teenage girl, with constant "I'm in puberty and all adults are shit" facial expressions.
-As a spectator, you are quickly annoyed by this.
-But even the otherwise very reliable Wotan Wilke Möhring can hardly credibly convey the emotional roller coaster ride on which his character is sent due to the script.
+Daughter Josefine, for instance, is the absolute standard movie teen girl, with constant I'm-in-puberty-and-all-adults-are-shit facial expressions.
+As a viewer, you get annoyed by that pretty quickly.
+But even the otherwise very reliable Wotan Wilke Möhring can hardly convey the emotional rollercoaster his character is sent on credibly because of the script.